 Click here to request one.

 Start a rewarding career as a Registered Behavior Technician (RBT) supporting individuals with special needs.
-This 40-hour online RBT Training meets BACB requirements and prepares you for certification.
+This 40-hour online RBT Training meets Behavior Analyst Certification Board (BACB) requirements and prepares you for certification.
 Gain the skills to work in schools, clinics, hospitals, or in-home care.
 This course is a 40-hour online training, including a 20-hour online module and 20 hours of live, instructor-led virtual classes.
-The instructor will provide directions on the Mandatory Online Module (Fee $79) during the first class.
-Students must wait to purchase it after the first class.
-The tuition does not include fees for the online module and an examination for certification.
+Topic includes:

 Total Program Hours: 40 Hours